sap-labs-france/ev-server/readme.md

 * Install required build tools:
   * Under Windows as an administrator:
     ```npm install --g --production windows-build-tools```
+  * Under Mac OS X, install Xcode from the Apple store
   * Under Debian based GNU/Linux distribution:
     ```sudo apt install build-essential```
 * Go into the **ev-server** directory and run **npm install** or **yarn install**
 * In case of issue with package **bcrypt** do the following:
 ```npm install bcrypt```
 * Follow the rest of the setup below